metapsy-project/metapsyData/pkgdown/index.md

 devtools::install_github("metapsy-project/metapsyData")
 ```

-The `metapsyData` package allows to access the Metapsy meta-analytic psychotherapy databases direct in your R environment.
+The `metapsyData` package allows to access the Metapsy meta-analytic psychotherapy databases directly in your R environment.
 Once installed, simply use the `getData` function and insert the [database shorthand](https://docs.metapsy.org/databases/#shorthand) to save the data locally.
 The documentation of the package is also hosted by [rdrr.io](https://rdrr.io/github/metapsy-project/metapsyData/).

 To search for available databases in `metapsyData` and their shorthands, run the `listData()` function.
 All databases included in `metapsyData` come with an extensive documentation entry on [docs.metapsy.org](https://docs.metapsy.org/databases).